 What do we mean push inventory to Shopify?
 To “push” data means inFlow will send data out of inFlow to another source (in this case, Shopify).

-So if you’d like your Shopify store to sync inventory levels to your default Shopify location, then you can leave this setting activated.
+So if you’d like your Shopify store to have updated inventory levels from what’s in inFlow, leave this setting enabled.

 If product isn’t found in Shopify

 We’ve added these options depending on the needs of your inventory.
 See below for some examples.